3kh0/ext-remover/README.md

 If you need any help, please go here: https://github.com/3kh0/ext-remover/discussions

 ## 106 method
+ 1. Go to this site and bookmark the code there.
 2. Go to tinyurl.com/goofcurly if you have securly, tinyurl.com/goofguardian if you have goguardian, tinurl.com/goofsi for blocksi, tinyurl.com/goofclassroom for securly classroom, and tinyurl.com/goofumbrella.
-Once your on the link depending on your blocker, click the button you see, it should open a about:blank tab, then click the bookmarklet and press ok, and all sites should be unblocked.
+2. Once your on the link depending on your blocker, click the button you see, it should open a about:blank tab, then click the bookmarklet and press ok, and all sites should be unblocked.
 Credit to the SprinksMC#8421 on the Titanium Network Discord.

 ## Using point blank